Show options

 Joshua Matz is a partner at Hecker Fink LLP.

-Joshua works closely with clients as a strategic counselor, trial and appellate litigator, and advisor in responding to congressional and state attorney general investigations.
-He has successfully litigated cases at every level of the federal judiciary, and specializes in working with clients facing high stakes issues that call for comprehensive, trustworthy legal support.
+Joshua works closely with clients as a strategic counselor, trial and appellate litigator, and advisor in responding to governmental investigations.
+He has successfully litigated cases at every level of the state and federal courts, and has assisted clients in addressing a wide array of state attorney general, congressional, and federal executive branch inquiries.
 In those matters, Joshua draws on his experience as a law clerk to Justice Anthony Kennedy, his service on the House Judiciary Committee, and his expertise on constitutional law (he has co-authored two books with Harvard Law Professor Larry Tribe).
-Joshua’s clients have included individuals, non-profits, funders, businesses, universities, judges, current and former officials, cities, states, and congressional committees.
+Joshua’s clients have included individuals, universities, nonprofits, philanthropies, businesses, judges, cities, states, and congressional committees.
 In recent years, Joshua’s lawyering has been recognized by Chambers, Benchmark Litigation, Business Insider, Bloomberg Law, The National Law Journal, and The American Lawyer.
 As one of his clients told Chambers, “People are blown away by how powerful, precise and persuasive he is as an advocate.”

-Joshua also maintains an active civil litigation practice—and is most often consulted when cases involve high complexity constitutional or statutory issues, or where clients seek the involvement of appellate-experienced counsel in trial-level strategic planning.
+More broadly, Joshua maintains an active civil litigation practice—and is most often consulted when cases involve high-complexity constitutional or statutory issues, or where clients seek the involvement of appellate-experienced counsel in trial-level strategic planning.
 He has litigated a diverse set of commercial cases, ranging from contract, fraud, and trade secrets disputes to consumer protection and sex discrimination matters.
-He has represented Brown and Columbia Universities in Title IX litigation.
-He has worked with leading businesses to shape national litigation strategies and structure cutting-edge lawsuits.
+Joshua has worked with leading businesses to shape national litigation strategies and structure cutting-edge lawsuits.
 And he has advised both private and public actors on litigating, appealing, and settling substantial cases.

-In that same vein, Joshua maintains a substantial civil rights and constitutional practice.
-These matters have encompassed LGBTQ rights, religious liberty, freedom of speech, privacy rights, due process, racial justice, prisoners’ rights, firearm regulation, the right to counsel, criminal defendants’ rights, and the separation of powers.
+In that same vein, Joshua is frequently retained for constitutional disputes.
+These matters have encompassed LGBTQ rights, religious liberty, freedom of speech, privacy rights, racial justice, prisoners’ rights, firearm regulation, criminal defendants’ rights, and the separation of powers.
 While many of these representations have involved litigation—or the filing of amicus briefs—Joshua has also worked on civil rights issues in counseling or confidential settings.

 Alongside his litigation experience, Joshua has written for diverse audiences about legal issues.
 His articles have appeared in The Washington Post, The Wall Street Journal, The Harvard Law Review Forum, The University of Chicago Law Review, Just Security, The Daily Journal, The Atlantic and Wired.
-He has been invited to speak at Harvard Law School, the 92nd Street Y, the National Constitution Center and Politics & Prose.
+He has been invited to speak at Harvard Law School, the 92nd Street Y, the National Constitution Center, and Politics & Prose.
 Joshua also serves as an Adjunct Professor at Georgetown Law School, where he co-teaches “Constitutional Litigation and the Executive Branch.”
 Joshua serves on the Board of Directors for Citizens for Responsibility and Ethics in Washington (CREW) and the American Constitution Society (ACS), as well as the Amicus Committee for Families Against Mandatory Minimums (FAMM).
-Court of Appeals and Justice Anthony M. Kennedy of the United States Supreme Court.

 During his tenure at the firm, Joshua has twice taken leave to serve as counsel to the House Judiciary Committee: from October 2019 through February 2020 for the first impeachment and trial of President Trump, and then again following the events of January 6, 2021 for the second impeachment trial of President Trump.
-Professor Larry Tribe has described Joshua as “the backbone of the legal efforts behind both impeachments.”
 Barry Berke, who served as Chief Impeachment Counsel for the second impeachment trial, praised Joshua as “phenomenal,” telling The National Law Journal that Joshua is “the most brilliant constitutional scholar [he has] ever worked with.”
 And in his book on the second impeachment (Unthinkable), Representative Jamie Raskin described Joshua as a “proven constitutional lawyer with a golden pen.”
-Joshua has since been quoted in the New York Times, Washington Post, Politico, Just Security, and many other publications of record on questions of impeachment and congressional power.
+Joshua has since been quoted in the New York Times, Washington Post, Politico, Just Security, and many other publications on questions of impeachment and congressional power.

 Joshua received his B.A., magna cum laude, from the University of Pennsylvania; his MSt, with distinction, from Oxford University; and his J.D., magna cum laude, from Harvard Law School.
 While in law school, Joshua interned at the Public Citizen Litigation Group and the Federal Defenders of New York.
 He also served as Articles & Book Reviews Chair of the Harvard Law Review.
 Following law school, Joshua clerked for the Honorable J. Paul Oetken of the Southern District of New York, the Honorable Stephen Reinhardt of the Ninth Circuit Court of Appeals and Justice Anthony M. Kennedy of the United States Supreme Court.